FlyArystan

 FlyArystan is a low-cost airline headquartered in Almaty, Kazakhstan.
 It is the country's first low-cost carrier.
-The company slogan is Say YES! to Travel.
+The company’s slogan is Say YES! to Travel.

 It is the wholly owned low-cost subsidiary of Air Astana.
-The airline commenced operations in May 2019 and operates a comprehensive network of low fare flights on a modern fleet of Airbus A320 family aircraft.
+The airline commenced operations in May 2019 and operates a comprehensive network of low fare flights on a modern fleet of Airbus A320 aircraft.
 Its route network includes both domestic flights as well as international routes.

 In 2024, FlyArystan received its air operator certificate (AOC) from the Aviation Administration of Kazakhstan (AAK), confirming compliance with Kazakh aviation legislation and international operational standards.
 This enables FlyArystan to obtain its own IATA code to expand its presence in foreign markets and cooperate with other airlines.
 FlyArystan is a 100% subsidiary of Air Astana JSC.

 History

 FlyArystan's sales commenced on 29 March 2019 on its website.
 The airline first flew on 1 May 2019 with services from its hub airport, Almaty International Airport.

 Peter Foster, president and CEO of Air Astana, said at a press conference in Almaty on 6 November 2018 that FlyArystan is "on the one hand a response to demand for lower airfares in a more competitive local market, on the other, a recognition of the huge opportunity for low cost air travel throughout Central Asia and the Caucasus".